-Flood alert for Delhi as Yamuna likely to cross danger mark today
+Water level in Yamuna crosses 'warning mark', CM calls meeting to assess situation

+New Delhi, Aug 19: The water level in the River Yamuna crossed the warning mark on Monday, prompting Delhi Chief Minister Arvind Kejriwal to call a meeting of departments concerned to assess the situation and review arrangements in place.

-New Delhi, Aug 19: The Delhi government on Sunday sounded a flood alert for the city and asked people in low-lying areas to vacate their homes as the water level in the Yamuna river is expected to cross the danger mark on Monday, East Delhi district magistrate said in an order.
+On Sunday, the government had sounded a flood alert for the city and asked people in low-lying areas to vacate their homes as the water level in the Yamuna river is expected to cross the danger mark on Monday, East Delhi district magistrate said in an order.

 Delhi agencies on alert as Yamuna level reaches 203.27 mts